Shamilkv34/book/nostarch/chapter15.md

 implements a particular trait rather than being of a specific type

-We’ll demonstrate the first situation in “Enabling Recursive Types with Boxes” on page XX.
+We’ll demonstrate the first situation in “Enabling Recursive Types with Boxes” later in this chapter.
 In the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
-The third case is known as a *trait object*, and “Using Trait Objects That Allow for Values of Different Types” on page XX is devoted to that topic.
+The third case is known as a *trait object*, and “Using Trait Objects That Allow for Values of Different Types” on page 379 is devoted to that topic.
 So what you learn here you’ll apply again in that section!

 ### Using Box<T> to Store Data on the Heap